 From bird watching to boating, fishing to fossicking, star gazing to strolling, lake swimming to simply relaxing.
 Halls Gap is home to so many attractions you’re sure to find something to keep everyone entertained.

-While bushwalking and sightseeing are Grampians staples, there is so much more to do while you’re staying in Halls Gap.
+While bushwalking and sightseeing are Grampians staples, there are some options available to you when you’re staying in Halls Gap.

 You don’t have to venture far to find native fauna and nature lovers are amazed by the plethora of native animals and birds that frequent Halls Gap.
-Kangaroos regularly lie around in the park, emus stroll along footpaths, and friendly kookaburras, magpies, corellas and sulphur-crested cockatoos can get cheeky and try to steal your lunch.
-(Please note: we strongly discourage feeding our native wildlife!)
+Kangaroos regularly lie around in the park, emus stroll along footpaths, and friendly kookaburras, magpies, corellas, and sulphur-crested cockatoos can be very inquisitive.

 The Grampians boasts some of Australia’s most amazing native flora with endemic plants and beautiful wildflowers and native orchids in easy reach in and around the town.
 The Halls Gap Native Flora Botanical Garden will shed light on botanical information, and you can find out more information about the local flora and fauna from Brambuk – the National Park and Cultural Centre.

-With no light pollution, star gazing is a truly remarkable pastime in Halls Gap, and a night walk with a torch will see you soon spot of our nocturnal critters by their glowing eyes.
+With little light pollution, stargazing is a wonderful experience in Halls Gap, and a night walk with a torch will see you soon spot some of our nocturnal residents.

-With several lakes in and around the Grampians, water activities such as swimming, kayaking, water skiing, fishing and boating are made all the more enjoyable with incredible views and the sounds of nature surrounding you.
-Streams and creeks around Halls Gap and its neighbouring towns are perfect for fossicking, and golf, mini-golf, horse riding and cycling are all on offer.
+With several lakes in and around the Grampians region, water activities such as swimming, kayaking, water skiing, fishing and boating are made all the more enjoyable with incredible views and the sounds of nature surrounding you.
+Streams and creeks around Halls Gap and its neighbouring towns are perfect for fossicking, and golf, mini-golf, and cycling are all on offer.

-The Grampians has been a sacred place to the Indigenous people of this area for thousands of years, and there are many ancient rock sites throughout the national park.
-You can visit many of these and learn more about our rich cultural history at Brambuk.
+The Grampians (Gariwerd) National Park has been a sacred place to the Aboriginal people of this area for thousands of years, and there are many ancient rock art sites throughout the National Park.